 Join Kansas City Public Library’s volunteer team of Tech Coach volunteers to help KC adults across the digital divide!
-Commit just 1-2 hours per week to help patrons develop basic computer and internet skills, create and use email and social media accounts, build resumes and so much more!
-Morning, afternoon, or evening times are available, Monday – Saturday.
+Commit just 4 hours per month to help patrons develop basic computer and internet skills, create and use email and social media accounts, build resumes and so much more!
+Morning, afternoon, or evening times are available, Monday–Saturday.
 Training and ongoing support are provided.

 Choose a Tech Coach format and schedule that works for you:

-- Drop-In Computer Lab: Be available to answer questions in a welcoming, open computer lab environment at the library.
-Stationed at a designated area within the library, assist patrons on a first-come, first-serve basis.
+- Drop-In Sessions: Be available to answer questions in a welcoming, open computer lab environment at the library.
+Stationed at a designated area within the library, assist patrons on a first-come, first-served basis.